-The Company transmits the electrical power of the Thanet wind farm from the offshore connection point of the Company's electrical assets with the electrical assets owned by TOWL to the onshore connection point of the Company's assets with the electricity transmission system of NGET.
+The Company transmits the electrical power of the Thanet wind farm from the offshore connection point of the Company's electrical assets to the onshore connection point of the Company's assets with the electricity transmission system of NGET.
 The roles and responsibilities of parties at electrical connection points are dealt with through Interface Agreements and industry codes.